thegenemyers/DAZZ_DB/README.md

 ```
     R <read-index: int> <read seq: DNA>
 ```
-If the -a flag is set and the database has Arrow information (i.e. it is an A-DB), then DB2ONE also outputs a 1-code A-line containing a truncated vector of the pulse widths for each base of the reads in the range 1-4.
+If the -a flag is set and the database has Arrow information (i.e. it is an A-DB), then DB2ONE also outputs a 1-code A-line containing a truncated vector of the pulse widths for each base of the read in the range 1-4.
-If the -q flag is set and the database has Quiver information (i.e. it is a Q-DB), then DB2ONE outputs five 1-code lindes containing the Quiver odds vectors as indicated in the syntax below.
+If the -q flag is set and the database has Quiver information (i.e. it is a Q-DB), then DB2ONE outputs five 1-code lines containing the Quiver odds vectors as indicated in the syntax below.

 ```
     A <arrow vals: string over [1234]>